Barnato/ibm-full-stack-cloud-developer/introduction-to-web-development-with-html-css-javascript/week3-summary.md

   ``<figure>``

-* Input control only accept numbers in a form:
+* Input control only accepts numbers in a form:

   ``<number>``